 What is a Visual Learner?

-We reference Visual Learners, but what exactly do we mean by someone being a Visual Learner?
+We reference Visual Learners, but what exactly do we mean?
 Read below to learn more about the strengths and challenges of this learning style.

-A visual learner is a student who learns best when he or she sees and experiences information.
+A visual learner is a student who learns best when they see and experience information.

 The visual learner is likely to have a combination of strengths and challenges that are often but not always present.